malodev1234/Microverse_hello/README.md

 ### Usage

-To run the project, execute the following command: ctrl + o +l
+To run the project, execute the following command: ctrl + o +l or with open live server if it install

 <!--
 Example command: